the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 `;
 ~~~~~~~

 In conclusion, the DOM API allows you to access HTML with JavaScript.
 While the Document Object Model (DOM) is a logical tree of nodes in memory, its API is the interface which allows us to interact with it (e.g. `querySelector()`).
 In a nutshell, the DOM API is the bridge between HTML and JavaScript.
-While we can display *static content* by only using HTML, we can display *dynamic content* by leveraging the DOM API and JavaScript.
-We will use the DOM API to create dynamic HTML by leveraging our JavaScript knowledge throughout the rest of the book.
+While we can display *static content* by only using HTML, we can display *dynamic content* by using the DOM API and JavaScript.
+We will use the DOM API to create dynamic HTML by using our JavaScript knowledge throughout the rest of the book.

 ### Exercises: